Skip to Content

 Install the Liner.
 Place the liner over the subfloor and press it into place, smoothing out any wrinkles or folds.
 Cut a hole in the center of the liner for the drain assembly.

 Create the Base.
-Fill in the shower pan with a layer of sand, followed by a layer of gravel.
+Fill in the area with a layer of sand, followed by a layer of gravel.
 Tamp the gravel down firmly to create a stable base.

 Pour Concrete.
-Pour the concrete into the shower pan, smoothing it out with a trowel.
+Pour the mixture into the pan, smoothing it out with a trowel.
 Make sure the surface is level and slopes gently toward the drain.
 Allow the concrete to cure for at least 24 hours before removing the forms.

 How to Install a Shower Base Video

 Do you have experience with a concrete shower floor in your bathroom?
-Share your thought on this material in the comments section below.
-For more related content visit our gallery of wet room bathroom designs.
+Share your thoughts on this material in the comments section below.
+For more related content, visit our gallery of wet room bathroom designs.